 I am an ecologist.
-My current research is focused on Game Animal Stress Physiology, motivated by an interest in conservation and welfare, including fieldwork involving capture and translocation of white rhinoceros.
-Other research interests are centered on the behavioural ecology of social animals; Banded Mongoose group dynamics, Grey Mouse Lemur breeding, Social Spider colony demography, and Chimpanzee social dynamics.
+My research interests are focused on the behavioural ecology of social animals; banded mongoose group dynamics, grey mouse lemur breeding, social spider colony demography, and chimpanzee social dynamics; and game animal stress physiology, motivated by an interest in conservation and welfare, including fieldwork involving capture and translocation of white rhinoceros.
 My field research has taken me to South Africa, Uganda, and Madagascar.
 I lecture at Edinburgh Napier University, in Scotland.
 I studied for my PhD at the University of Cambridge, and my BSc at the University of Edinburgh.

-As a writer, alongside my research paper publications in scientific journals, I have magazine articles published in BBC Wildlife, Africa Geographic, and BBC Knowledge magazines.
+As a writer, alongside my research paper publications in scientific journals, I have magazine articles published in BBC Wildlife, Africa Geographic, Biosphere and BBC Knowledge magazines.
 I was lead contributor to the Herpestidae (mongoose) section of The Handbook of the Mammals of the World Volume I (Carnivores; Lynx Edicions Publishers), and co-authored the Banded Mongoose species account in The Mammals of the World Volume V (Carnivores, Pangolins, Equids and Rhinoceroses; Bloomsbury Publishers).
 I also have articles published on Scottish dinosaurs for Earth Archives.

 As a photographer, I have photos published in BBC Wildlife Magazine, Africa Geographic Magazine, Outdoor Photography Magazine, Lynx Handbook of the Mammals of the World, and on the webpages of Scottish Natural Heritage.
 I was formerly signed up with and represented by the OSF (Oxford Scientific Films)/Photolibrary image library.